Alexkkir/Alexkkir/README.md

-- 👋 Hi, I’m @Alexkkir, MSU student of faculty of computer science
+- 👋 Hi, I’m @Alexkkir, MSU student of faculty of computer science,
 - 👀 Interested in data compression, computer vision, optimal algorithms
-- 🌱 I’m currently working on telegram bot
+- 🌱 I’m currently working on saliency-aware metrics
 - 💞️ I’m looking to collaborate on any work
 - 📫 How to reach me?
 In telegram: @alexkkir